 After years of being in the shadows of the lucrative Champions League, the Europa League is coming into its own.
 This season could be its breakthrough with Europe's super clubs, according to DW's Stefan Bienkowski.

-for the UEFA Champions League and Europa League draw.
+Borussia Dortmund and Schalke were in good company when they travelled to Nyon on Monday for the UEFA Champions League and Europa League draw.
 There, they found out just who they would face in the next round of the continent competition.
 But unlike any season before it the Europa League hopefuls were no longer resigned to a back table surrounded by continental minnows.

 The Europa League has finally some quality to showcase this season and it may just outshine its bigger, brighter alternative come May.
 The most obvious reason for this is the sheer amount of talent that has dropped down to Europea's second-tier tournament from the Champions League.

 Manchester United and Porto are former continental champions, while Valencia, Sevilla and Shakhtar Donetsk are all clubs who have regularly frequented the latter stages of the Champions League.
 Yet these aren't the only star sides on show: Liverpool and Tottenham Hotspur stand alongside powerhouses Dortmund, Schalke, Lazio, Villarreal, Marseille and Napoli.
 This may not be the Champions League per se, but it sure does look like it.